Firstly I would like wish everyone a Happy New Year and hoping that you all had a great Christmas.

 I am pleased to announce that I have returned to Saigon to run Allambie Orphanage full time again.
 My health is better and I returned to the Allambie children in November.
 I decided In September to return to Saigon and then spent the next few months putting everything in place to make it happen.

-Though it was sad to say goodbye to friend’s and family again but they were pleased that I was going back to be with children.
+Though it was sad to say goodbye to friend’s and family again but they were pleased that I was going back to

 In November I surprised the children with the help of two of our volunteers, they treated the children to a special dinner and I turned up while the children where eating and told them the great news that I would be staying in Saigon full time again.